EloiStree/GurubashiWorldOfWarcraftHardcore/Install/ReadMe.md

 sudo systemctl daemon-reload

-gnome-terminal -- bash -c "wine ~/server_files/zip/heidisql/heidisql.exe; exec bash" echo "acore acore as name and password"

 sudo nano "$HOME/server_files/build/core_files/etc/worldserver.conf"
 WorldServerPort = 3700
-LogsDir = "~/server_files/build/core_files/logs"
+LogsDir = "/home/gurubashi/server_files/build/core_files/logs"
-DataDir = "~/server_files/build/core_files/data"
+DataDir = "/home/gurubashi/server_files/build/core_files/data"
 echo "~ may not work then full path, check later" echo "check that your port is open on device and on modem 3306 3724 3700 8085*" -- To make the game free for all